 But isn’t SEO expensive?

 In a word, no.

-Unlike other marketing tactics such as SEM, you don’t even need to spend a dollar on SEO to see results.
-But it will take a bit of work and patience – SEO is a slow burner and it will usually be a few months before your efforts pay off.
+Unlike other marketing tactics such as Search Engine Marketing (SEM), you don’t even need to spend a dollar on SEO to see results.
+But it will take a bit of work and patience – SEO is a slow burner and it will usually be a few months before your efforts begin to pay off.

 Time considerations aside, SEO is one of the most effective digital marketing tools out there.
 In a survey conducted by Databox, 70% of respondents said that SEO is better than pay-per-click advertising for generating sales.

 While digital marketing strategies like Google Ads can be a worthwhile investment while you ramp up your SEO efforts, focusing on SEO as a long-term strategy can lead to significant growth.

 So, what’s the right SEO strategy for a small business?